mesosphere-backup/cassandra-kairosdb-tutorial/README.md

-# kairosdb-tutorial
+# DCOS KairosDB Tutorial

-Tutorial on using KairosDB/Cassandra for time series data processing
+Tutorial on using KairosDB/Cassandra for time series data processing.